eclipse-che/che/wsmaster/che-core-api-devfile/README.md

 curl -X POST  -H "Authorization: <TOKEN>" -H "Content-Type: application/yaml" -d <devlile_content> https://<your-che-host>/api/devfile
 ```

-If you're an user of `chectl` tool, is is also possible to execute workspace from devfile, using `workspace:start` command
+If you're a user of `chectl` tool, it is also possible to execute workspace from devfile, using `workspace:start` command
 parameter as follows:
 ```
 chectl workspace:start --devfile=.devfile